What Is The Probate Process?

 There are two types of LPA2: Property and Financial Affairs.

-Financial decision making can include things like paying bills, managing bank accounts or signing important documents for you.
+Financial decision-making can include things like paying bills, managing bank accounts, or signing important documents for you.

-Property decision making could involve renting out your home if you have moved into long term care such as a nursing home.
+Property decision-making could involve renting out your home if you have moved into long-term care such as a nursing home.

-An attorney’s letter would be needed from the person who has been granted power by way of deed/will if they need authorisation before undertaking transactions without specific instructions being given within it; otherwise, this will not apply unless there are particular instructions within the choice.
+An attorney’s letter would be needed from the person who has been granted power by way of deed/will if they need authorization before undertaking transactions without specific instructions being given within it; otherwise, this will not apply unless there are particular instructions within the choice.

 A power of attorney can be granted for a specified period or until you are no longer able to make decisions on your behalf – this is called an enduring power of attorney (EPA).